Dataprove/Dataprovetool/README.md

 DataProVe comes with GUI (graphical user interface), and the current version is written in Python.

 - The paper (long version) about the theoretical background of the tool can be read here: https://github.com/Dataprove/Dataprovetool/blob/main/Preprint%20-Blind.pdf.
-- The source code and full User Manual can be found in the Folder Artifacts:
+- The source code and full User Manual can be found in the folder Artifacts:
     - Source code (.py): https://github.com/Dataprove/Dataprovetool/blob/main/Artifacts/DataProVe-prototype.py
     - User manual (.pdf):  https://github.com/Dataprove/Dataprovetool/blob/main/Artifacts/DataProVe%20Manual.pdf
     - Template files (.zip): https://github.com/Dataprove/Dataprovetool/blob/main/Artifacts/Pol%20and%20arch%20files%20used%20in%20the%20manual%20v0.9.8.zip